Preparing a Master's Thesis

 - The Systems Analysis Laboratory maintains an archive of all master's theses online.
-When you add the below text in Finnish or in English to the cover page of your theses, it will be available for everyone:
+If you add the text below in Finnish or in English to the cover page of your thesis, your thesis can be made openly available in this archive:

 "Työn saa tallentaa ja julkistaa Aalto-yliopiston avoimilla verkkosivuilla.
 Muilta osin kaikki oikeudet pidätetään."

 "The document can be stored and made available to the public on the open internet pages of Aalto University.
 All other rights are reserved."

 If the text has not been added, the thesis will be password protected, but still available in the laboratory.